 The Mekong Express van dropped us off at the Battambang office.
 As soon as we hopped off the van, the taxi mafia engulfed us.
 We fought our way through the scurry of men eagerly trying to sway us to use their tuk-tuk services.
 Luckily we had organized a pick-up tuk-tuk service with our hostel and we found our guy waiting calmly behind the whirlwind of tuk-tuk drivers.
 We loaded up our bags onto his tuk-tuk and set off on a journey that lasted roughly 3 minutes.
 We could have walked to our hostel but in the midday Battambang heat, a tuk-tuk was more than convenient.

 We arrived at our hostel, Lucky Hostel.
 We booked a private room for 2 nights for just $12 a night – a pretty banging deal in our opinion.
-The only downside was that our room had only 1 window which looked out into the passage way.
+The only downside was that our room had only 1 window which looked out into the passageway.
 But it was clean and it had A/C so for $12 a night, we considered it a win.

 After dropping our bags off at the hostel, we decided to get out and explore Battambang.
-First order of business was lunch and coffee.
+The first order of business was lunch and coffee.
 We did a quick search and headed over to Nary Kitchen.
 The food was fantastic and even came with a free soda or can of beer per main course order.
 We ordered a beef Lok-Lak and yellow curry with pork.
 The yellow curry with pork was the definite winner.

 Towards the end of our meal, a slight downpour began.
-So we took it easy, watched the rain and started observing the happenings in the street.
+So we took it easy, watched the rain, and started observing the happenings in the street.
 It was at this point we noticed a business across the way with two solid blue warehouse doors.
 What caught our eyes most, were the padlocks on the door being locked and unlocked by a teenage girl for the men of Battambang.
 There were cameras above the doors and walkie-talkies utilized by the young girl.

 As a Sociology major, Celeste had studied and written about the various sex trafficking routes around the world.
 One of the major routes was through Cambodia.
 Cambodia had become a targeted country because of poverty and lack of education.
 Before coming to Cambodia we knew this was something that would be more apparent compared to other countries visited.